Liemaeu/Battlefront-2-Mod-Loader-for-WINE/README.md

 "/path/to/Star Wars Battlefront II/GameData/addon/" must be the path to your addon folder, e.g. "/home/max/.steam/steam/steamapps/common/Star Wars Battlefront II/GameData/addon/"

-Alternativly you can change the vaule of the DefaultDirectory variable in the SWBF2ModLoader.py script from None to "/path/to/Star Wars Battlefront II/GameData/addon/".
+Alternativly you can change the value of the DefaultDirectory variable in the SWBF2ModLoader.py script from None to "/path/to/Star Wars Battlefront II/GameData/addon/".
 After that you can launch the mod loader with the command: python3 SWBF2ModLoader.py.